QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Service desk/Service Levels.md

 The following points are critical for the success of the service desk:

-* Responding on new incidents on time.
+* Responding to new incidents on time.
 * Resolving new incidents on time.
 * The availability of the service desk.